-Enjoy Hallowe’n Safely, Enjoy Hallowe’en Sensibly
+Enjoy Hallowe’en Safely, Enjoy Hallowe’en Sensibly

 Make your plans with us and be part of an event for all the family

-of events.
+Winner of the ‘Best Hallowe’en Destination’ in the World, the annual outdoor Hallowe’en Celebration now welcomes over 120,000 people to City and District from far and wide with a packed programme of events.
 As part of the event, Derry City and Strabane District Council, in association with agencies has initiated a Carnival Care Campaign to raise awareness of the need for responsible behaviour at this time.

 ALCOHOL FREE FAMILY ZONES